KazKobara/dockerfile_fswiki_local/README.md

 ./get_fswiki.sh
 ~~~

-For the following steps, you can use docker-compose or shell scripts depending on your environment.
+In the following steps, you can choose either the docker-compose version or the shell script version, depending on your environment.

 If they pop up the following window on Windows, click the "cancel" button to block the access from outside your PC.